-At the first level, LIFT has defined a LIFT Results Framework (see Annex 1), which summarises the LIFT Strategy and marks out the broad domains of change in which LIFT aims to achieve results and the ways in which LIFT seeks to achieve them.
-These results include the LIFT goal, the four LIFT purpose level outcomes and the eight LIFT programme outcomes that LIFT aims to contribute to through its various programmes.
+At the first level, LIFT has defined a LIFT Results Framework (see Annex 1) which summarises the LIFT Strategy and marks out the broad domains of change in which LIFT aims to achieve results and the ways in which LIFT seeks to achieve them.
+These results include the LIFT goal, the 4 LIFT higher level outcomes and the 8 LIFT outputs that LIFT aims to contribute to through its various programmes.
 These are defined in generic terms to provide flexibility in the way that they are adapted to the specific and diverse regional contexts in which LIFT operates.
-Achievement of these results will be measured through the LIFT logical framework (logframe), primarily relying on centrally collected data.
+Achievement of these results will be measured through the LIFT logframe, primarily relying on centrally collected data.
 LIFT as a whole will be evaluated on the basis of its achievements in terms of the results framework.